gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nvme format -s1 -lb=0 /dev/nvme0n1
 ```
-- Change `BOOT_ORDER` line in order to boot from an SSD.
-BOOT_ORDER options read from right to left, with 6 representing the nvme drive, 1 is sdcard and 4 is USB boot)
+- Change `BOOT_ORDER` line to boot from an SSD.
+Options are read from right to left.
+6 represents an nvme drive boots first, 1 is sdcard and 4 is USB boot.

 ```
 sudo rpi-eeprom-config --edit